Learn how to give effectively

 Figure

-Even though this example is hypothetical, the numbers in this example are real.
+Even though this example is hypothetical, the numbers are real.
 And more importantly, the tradeoffs involved when choosing between charities are real.
 Any donation made to train guide dogs cannot also be made to provide corrective surgery.
 By donating to one, we end up making an implicit value judgement about the goodness of the other.

 How to give effectively